mec-lab/metric_message/README.md

-# The Metric is the Massage in Neural Symbolic Regression
+# The Metric is the Message in Neural Symbolic Regression
 ## Comparing generalizing symbolic regression methods across metrics from the literature

 ## Quick setup